Spectrum SportsNet: Other sports programming rights

 Spectrum SportsNet also airs live broadcasts of the football and boys' basketball championship games of the California Interscholastic Federation and Los Angeles City Section, the CIF state championship games in boys' and girls' basketball, and the regional and state bowl games in football.
 It also carries select games of the Lakers-owned NBA G League team, the South Bay Lakers.
 Spectrum Deportes also aired Pro Footvolley Tour.

-For the 2012–13 athletic season, Spectrum SportsNet aired select football and men's basketball games from the Mountain West Conference that were not televised on a national basis; one or both of the teams playing in nearly all of the telecasts that the network aired that season involved the San Diego State Aztecs and the University of Nevada Las Vegas Rebels, both universities are in the network's primary service area.
+For the 2012–13 athletic season, Spectrum SportsNet aired select football and men's basketball games from the Mountain West Conference that were not televised on a national basis; one or both of the teams playing in nearly all of the telecasts that the network aired that season involved the San Diego State (SDSU) Aztecs and the University of Nevada Las Vegas (UNLV) Rebels, both universities are in the network's primary service area.
 It lost the rights to Mountain West games beginning with the 2013–14 season due to new broadcast agreements signed by the conference; some SDSU games that are not nationally televised are now carried on Fox Sports San Diego, while some UNLV games are seen on AT&T SportsNet Rocky Mountain.

-Since the 2012-13 athletic season, Spectrum SportsNet aired select men's basketball games from the West Coast Conference that were not televised on a national basis.
-Three universities (Loyola Marymount Lions, Pepperdine Waves, and San Diego Toreros) are in the network's primary service area.
+Since the 2012–13 athletic season, Spectrum SportsNet aired select men's basketball games from the West Coast Conference that were not televised on a national basis.
+Three universities (Loyola Marymount Lions, Pepperdine Waves and San Diego Toreros) are in the network's primary service area.

 Spectrum SportsNet has also aired the NBC program Poker After Dark and some action sports events, while airs a weekly lucha libre card taped in Mexico City.
 For the 2014 MLS season, Spectrum Deportes agreed to carry Chivas USA matches in Spanish that are not televised on a national network in their final season before the team disbands.

+on July 30, 2025, Spectrum SportsNet signed a new TV broadcasting contract with the CIF Southern Section to televise Friday night high school football games presented by the Southern California Ford Dealers.
+The contract is for three seasons, and it will include the Division 1 playoff and championship games along with the Southern California regional and state championship games.